fuxingloh/vue-horizontal/README.md

 - Scroll bar or customizable button navigation
 - Snap to the nearest item when scrolling
 - Moves the responsibilities of the CSS to the user
-- Extensible for any use case with a [collection or recipes](https://vue-horizontal.fuxing.dev/recipes).
+- Extensible for any use case with [documented recipes](https://vue-horizontal.fuxing.dev/recipes-design/responsive).

 ## Known Limitations